SenseTecnic/SenseTecnic.github.io/fred/faq.md

 ___

 ### Q. What are the technical limitations of FRED?
 Broadly speaking, there are two.
 Firstly, FRED hosts Node-RED behind a proxy and firewall, so there is no way to communicate with your instance of Node-RED except through FRED.
 This means that only certain input nodes or configurations work.
 Secondly, because FRED is a cloud service, you don’t have access to nodes that depend on underlying OS for storage and sensors.
-We currently don't allow you to install your own nodes yet.
+We currently don't allow you to install your own nodes.
 We plan to address some of these limitations in future releases.
 Depending on your subscription and associated time and node count limits, instances may stop running after a period of time.

 ___